 Even with just 400 realizations of total tests, the graph looks a lot like the classic, bell-shaped distribution of the normal (or Gaussian) curve.
-The center is the expected value of the total tests we will have with a group size of 20 and the dispersion in total tests is measured by its standard error.
+The center is the expected value and the dispersion is measured by the standard error.